Certora/Documentation/docs/user-guide/ci.rst

+.. role:: bash(code)
+   :language: bash

 CI Configuration
 ================

 Follow these steps to configure CI for GitHub Actions on your repository:

 * Step 1:
-   Add the certora cli key `as a secret`_ to your repository, the secret name is "CERTORAKEY" and the value is the key provided.
+   Add the Certora CLI key `as a secret`_ to your repository, the secret name is "CERTORAKEY" and the value is the key provided.

 * Step 2:
-   Create a "certora_verification.yml" file under ".github" directory and use the following .yaml example as a template you can use to start running certora cli.
+   Create a :bash:`certora_verification.yml` file under :bash:`.github` directory and use the following `.yaml` example as a template you can use to start running `certora-cli`.

 .. code-block:: yaml